albar965/littlenavmap-manual/src/en/CONNECT.rst

 --------------------------------------------------------------

-The setup procedure is different for local connections and remote (networked) connections to a flight simulator.
+The setup procedure is different for local connections and remote (networked) connections to a flight simulator (:ref:`remote-connection`).

-*Little Navmap* can connect directly if all programs are running on the same computer.
+*Little Navmap* can connect directly to a flight simulator running on the same computer.
 The *Little Navconnect* agent is needed if *Little Navmap* is used on a remote computer.

-The *Little Xpconnect* has to be installed in X-Plane to allow *Little Navmap* connecting to X-Plane.
+The *Little Xpconnect* plugin has to be installed in X-Plane to allow both *Little Navmap* and *Little Navconnect* to connect to X-Plane.

 Local Connection
 ~~~~~~~~~~~~~~~~